 More than 30 hymns still sung today were passed down from Luther.
 Many of these were used by Johann Sebastian Bach as the basis for polyphonic choral settings and organ arrangements, which, to this day, have maintained their charm.

-On 31 October, 2017, the 500th anniversary of the publication of the 95 theses, which Martin Luther, according to tradition, struck at the door of the castle church in Wittenberg.
-The city of Leipzig took this anniversary as an opportunity to offer numerous events and exhibitions, dedicated to telling the story of the Reformation and its history.
+31 October 2017 was the 500th anniversary of the publication of the 95 theses, which Martin Luther, according to tradition, nailed to the door of the castle church in Wittenberg.
+The City of Leipzig took this anniversary as an opportunity to offer numerous events and exhibitions, dedicated to telling the story of the Reformation and its history.

-Click on the banner beneath this text for more information on Luther in Leipzig and on the anniversary of the Reformation.
+Click on the banner below this text for more information on Luther in Leipzig and on the anniversary of the Reformation.

 St. Thomas Church and the work of Luther